RichVult/CollectionOfWorks/README.md

 SDII - This was a higher level software development class, I was one in a group of seven so only a proportion of the work is my own.
 For this project we were provided a client who wanted a piece of software, all groups got something different, our client wanted a food delivery app.
 My group worked together to delegate the work between us and provide a finished product in the time allotted to us.
 We worked with a database though Postgress and hosted our webpage locally.
 SQL, java, CSS, and HTML were used.

 Algorithms - This a 400 level class I am currently taking this semester, Fall of 2025.
-It focuses on
+It focuses on algoriths, problem-solving techniques and data-structures.
+Specifically how to approach problems in the most efficient way possible, by going over all the different possible ways to solve an issue, and how to select the best.
+The assignments are in java, and all of this work is my own.